-In one of our recent cross-national comparative survey we have asked employees, mostly IT specialists who work for large Telecommunication companies in Greece and in the Netherlands and cooperate with each other, among others, the following question:
+We have asked employees, IT specialists, who work for Telecommunication companies in Greece and in the Netherlands and cooperate from distance the following question:

-– Flexibility in the working schedule, work day at home
+– Flexibility in the working schedule, work from home!

 – They have an excellent sense of what tasks can be accomplished within the day.

 |Procedural / Organizational||18,47||– … they never overwork without a real need and they do communicate their limits to their higher in command without fear they will be regarded as week.